cooperative-computing-lab/cctools/doc/man/md/catalog_server.md

 of the Cooperative Computing Tools, particularly the Chirp distributed filesystem and the Work Queue distributed programming framework.
-Services that wish to be known on the network periodically publish their information to the catalog server via a short UDP packet.
+Services that wish to be known on the network periodically publish their information to the catalog server via a short TCP or UDP update.
 Clients wishing to discover services by name may query the catalog by issuing an HTTP request to the catalog server and will receive back a listing of all known services.